 • Write a long draft and expect to cut more than half for the final shorter draft.

 It is perfectly sane and sensible to try and put-in every new-found law and every angle of grief into a first draft of complaint to an employment tribunal, in order not to miss anything.
-Anyway, the sheer stain of trying to hold every defence in your head is enough to make you want to write it down somewhere, whether a journal or a long draft.
-This can be a good thing to do when waking up at three in the morning thinking about work.
-Some people write their final complaint by hand and are even more notorious amongst lawyers.
+Anyway, the sheer stain of trying to hold every defence in your head is enough to make you want to write it down somewhere, whether a journal or a long draft, and stress or such may have had an effect on short term memory.
+When waking up at three in the morning thinking about work, it could be good to write down the other side's concealed logical links that have just come to mind.
+"He did that because of X Y and Z, not W." It's good to do emotionally and good to try to nail a serial-bad-person who has a lot of experience of wrongdoing and avoidance of responsibility for it.
+Some people write their final complaint by hand and are even more notorious amongst lawyers, but maybe you or someone you know can edit the realisations and jottings to something that an unsympathetic person thinks is a summery.

 "They haven't got time to think about all that", one lawyer from Which Legal Service told me;